duskpoet/redux-href/README.md

 [![Build Status](https://travis-ci.com/duskpoet/redux-href.svg?branch=master)](https://travis-ci.com/duskpoet/redux-href)

 ## Simple routing and query params management library written in typescript for redux.
-It also uses `history` for location and history management, so it's compatible nodejs and react-router.
+It also uses `history` for location and history management, so it's compatible with nodejs and react-router.

 ```ts
 import { createStore } from 'redux';